MerosCrypto/Meros/docs/RPC/Eventual/Consensus.md

     - `price` (int)

     When `descendant` == "MeritRemoval":
-    - `elements`: The two Elements which caused this MeritRemoval (array of objects)
+    - `elements` (array of objects): The two Elements which caused this MeritRemoval.

 ### `publishSignedVerification`